ManojGowda2006/Ecommerce-Follow-Along/README.md

 - Save the updated order and return an appropriate response.
 - Integrate the API with the frontend to allow users to cancel orders.
 - Refresh the My Orders page after a successful cancellation.

+## Milestone 29: Payment
+In this Milestone,

+- Using PayPal API in our program.
+- Integrating online payments.
+- Making sure it works without errors.